 There are other methods of fortune telling in Korea, including some shamanistic ones, and even some introduced western ways such as Tarot card readings.
 I guess we all occasionally wish we knew what our future will be.

-The upcoming Year of the Dog, (Feb.
+The Year of the Dog, (Feb.
 16th 2018 – Feb.
-4th 2019) will be an Earth and Yang year.
-For me this will be a special year as an Earth Dog year only happens every 60 years and this is the second one for me, unfortunately your birth animal years tend to be a bit unlucky as you are said to have offended the God of Age.
+4th 2019) was an Earth and Yang year.
+For me this was a special year as an Earth Dog year only happens every 60 years and this was the second one for me, unfortunately your birth animal years tend to be a bit unlucky as you are said to have offended the God of Age.
 For most people though a Dog year is a middling type of year, with both ups and downs.

 In a very general way each sign has certain attributes some of which are –